wazuh/wazuh-documentation/source/user-manual/manager/manual-syslog-output.rst

 Configuration
 -------------

-The first step is to enable the client-syslog by using the osec-control tool:
+The first step is to enable the ``client-syslog`` by using the ossec-control tool:

 ::